 |Under changes introduced in 2001, some individuals and funds receive a cash refund if their imputation credits exceed the tax they owe|

 The coalition won office in 2013, in part due to its pledge to crack down on people smugglers ferrying refugees to Australia and ‘Stop the Boats.’
 Its tough policy of holding refugees in Pacific island camps while their claims for asylum are processed, and ensuring none will be settled in Australia, has largely seen the boat arrivals dry up.
-But the issue is back on the front pages after Labor helped force through a law to give doctors a greater say in evacuating sick refugees to Australia for medical treatment.
+The issue returned to the front pages this year after Labor helped force through a law to give doctors a greater say in evacuating sick refugees to Australia for medical treatment.

 |Opposes the law, saying it will embolden people smugglers and lead to more boat arrivals||Says Australia has a duty to treat refugees humanely and that the new law will only apply to people already on Manus Island and Nauru; accuses the government of ramping up rhetoric on border security to win votes|

 INCOME & COMPANY TAX